jmregan0/react-boilerplate/README.md

-Boilerplate for your project!
-You are ready to start working.
+# Boilerplate React Setup

-1) NPM install your dependencies.
+### 1) NPM install your dependencies.
-2) ADD YOUR DAMN .gitignore!
+### 2) ADD YOUR DAMN .gitignore before you forget

-ignore these while you're at it: node_modules public/bundle.js secrets.json
+#### ignore these while you're at it:
+1) node_modules
+2) public/bundle.js
+3) secrets.json

-3) Name your app in package.json
+### 3) Name your app in package.json

+### 4) Start linking up visual components in app/main.jsx

+---

+### Some Notes:
+* Server works on Node/Express
+* 'npm start' will run webpack -w and nodemon on your server/index
+* Server initializes a passport config on server/index.js, which you can obviously use as is or remove.
-4) Create your database and then hook it up in db/index.js
+* If you wish to use SQL, there is some minimal setup done.
+You will need to create the database on your machine and then hook it up in db/index.js
-5) Start linking up visual components in app/main.jsx
+* Basic React-Routing template has been added
+* Assumes the basic file structure of action-creators, components, containers, and reducers for React which you can tweak to your preferences.

+---

-Tech stack used:
+### Tech stack used:
 -Node
 -Express
 -React